“It was a hell hole… I don’t want to remember it.” —John Boswell

 Fact: Corpsmen were intentionally targeted by Japanese forces.

-Corpsman were few— Frontline Marine companies typically had only 2–3 corpsman, meaning each surviving corpsman was responsible for dozens of wounded Marines every day.
+Front‑line Marine rifle companies typically had only 2–3 corpsmen.
+This meant each surviving corpsman was responsible for dozens of wounded Marines every day, often under fire and with no relief.

-Iwo Jima’s “sand” was actually deep, loose volcanic ash.
+Iwo Jima’s “sand” was actually deep, loose volcanic ash — a surface that swallowed boots and made movement exhausting.

 Corpsmen often had to: